This chapter discusses data type support in Oracle, and conversion between Oracle and DRDA data types.

 This chapter contains these topics:

-, which may contain a wide range of values, both integers and floating point.
+DRDA utilizes Formatted Data Object Content Architecture (FD:OCA) for datatype encoding.
+Several types do not have a direct analog to Oracle native types, and require conversion.
+Also, some Oracle data types have no direct encoding support in FD:OCA.For example, consider Oracle NUMBER, which may contain a wide range of values, both integers and floating point.
 This duality prevents it from being mapped to a specific DRDA type, to mitigate loss of value of the number.
 Any choice of type will have some loss of either precision or scale at extreme ranges of value.

 There are two data type conversions used by Oracle Database Provider for DRDA: conversion of DRDA MetaData Descriptors to Oracle OCI interface types, and conversion of Oracle column types to DRDA MetaData Descriptors.
 For application programmers, these are described through the SQL Type of the bind variable or described column type.
 See sections "Converting DRDA Data Types to Oracle Data Types" and "Converting Oracle Data Type to DRDA"

-is covered in section "Data Type Equivalence and Remapping".
+A general mechanism for mapping Oracle NUMBER is covered in section "Data Type Equivalence and Remapping".

 Some other considerations include the following: